HoridasPro/typeScript_assignmetn_1/README.md

 ```

 The `Person` class defines common properties like `name` and `age`.The `Student` class extends `Person`, reuses those properties, and adds an extra property called `grade`.
+# Conclusion
+The four pillars of OOP help organize code in a structured and reusable way in large TypeScript projects.
+They reduce complexity by improving reusability, flexibility, security, and maintainability of the code.